nicholas-long/blog/content/posts/create-python-script-from-burpsuite-saved-request.md

 +++
-title = 'Script to make a Python Requests Script from a Burpsuite Saved Request' date = 2023-11-25T15:47:03-06:00 draft = false
+title = 'Script to Generate a Python Requests Script from a Burpsuite Saved Request' date = 2023-11-25T15:47:03-06:00 draft = false
 +++